 - Rather than addressing every PI issue with a case-by-case review, focus on issues in the aggregate to identify the common problems that need to be addressed.
 This can easily be achieved using registry data.

 - Be comfortable with the fact that you may miss something, but it will not be a miss that impacts patient outcomes.

 This streamlined approach to quality monitoring will help keep PI on track even as staffing shortages and other resource constraints continue.

-If you would like to learn more, I invite you to join me this November for a live interactive webinar — “Mission Critical” Trauma Program Management: How to Keep Up When You and Your Team Are Running on Fumes.
-During this one-hour session, I will:
+If you would like to learn more, I invite you to view our on-demand webinar — “Mission Critical” Trauma Program Management: How to Keep Up When You and Your Team Are Running on Fumes.
+During this one-hour session, I: